elansarii/ChatRoom-project/README.md

 - Khaled Qarawi [kq2203776@student.qu.edu.qa]
 - Faisal Almalk [fa2203280@student.qu.edu.qa]
 - Abdulrahman Shabban [as2204435@student.qu.edu.qa]

-## Challenges
+### Challenges

-1. Learning new tools
+1. Adapting to new tools and technologies.
-2. Getting used to shell scripting syntax
+2. Mastering the syntax and logic of shell scripting.
-3. Using git in the CLI
+3. Effectively using Git in the command line interface (CLI).
-4. coming up with a design for the chat server
+4. Designing a scalable and efficient architecture for the chat server.
+5. Understanding the application's architecture for Phase 2 and how it integrates with other components.

-## Issues
+### Issues

-1. Installing Fedora server
+1. Difficulty in installing and configuring the Fedora Server.
-2. The ticket only gets saved when the client terminates
+2. Client tickets are saved only upon termination instead of during runtime.
+3. Occasionally, the full list of connected users fails to display.
+4. The program runs correctly only in the IDE console, not in standalone environments ie. terminal.

 ## Contributions